Biden, Modi look to continue tightening US-India relations amid shared concerns about China

 Less than three months after honoring Modi with a state visit to the White House, Biden is to arrive in New Delhi on Friday — a day before the start of the Group of 20 summit there — to squeeze in another round of one-on-one talks with the leader of the world’s most populous nation.

 Modi has heavily branded the summit as his own.
 The Indian prime minister has pictures of himself posted along the highway from the airport, greeting G20 delegates with quotes about the need to address climate change.
-As a result, Biden is quite literally something of a houseguest when he will meet with his Indian counterpart.
+As a result, Biden will be something of a houseguest when he meets with his Indian counterpart.

 “This meeting will be taking place at the prime minister’s residence — so it is unusual in that respect,” White House national security adviser Jake Sullivan told reporters aboard Air Force One.
 “This is not your typical bilateral visit to India with meetings taking place in the prime minister’s office.”